tannershimanek/contentful-lib/00-get-entry/README.md

 3. run `npm start`

 - **NOTE**: You can edit `./config.json` and add your contentful params.
-This will let you skip the cli all together.
+This will let you skip the cli altogether.
 If you want to use the config file, run `npm run start:config`

 <br/>